Ontario Votes 2011

 Ontario Election 2007

-10 October 2007, early evening
+10 October 2007, evening time

 Tony Ruprecht holds the lead at the moment with 50% of the vote — with 10 polls reporting.
 My man, Peter Ferreira, is in second place with 27%.
 It’s not looking good, but it is still early.
 64% of Ontario are in favour of the current electoral system, first past the post.
 What the fuck people?
 Seriously?